Accio/BioQC/index.md

 BioQC is part of the following publication:

-> Jitao David Zhang, Klas Hatje, Clemens Broger, Martin Ebeling, Martine Burtin, Fabiola Terzi, Silvia Ines Pomposiello, Gregor Sturm and Laura Badi "Detect tissue heterogeneity in gene expression data with BioQC", *BMC Genomics*: [*submitted*].
+> Jitao David Zhang, Klas Hatje, Gregor Sturm, Clemens Broger, Martin Ebeling, Martine Burtin, Fabiola Terzi, Silvia Ines Pomposiello and Laura Badi "Detect tissue heterogeneity in gene expression data with BioQC", *BMC Genomics*: [*in revision*].

 ## Usage
 In this section, we demonstrate how to apply BioQC to a gene expression dataset.
 Moreover, we